-The Truth about Medicaid and Wyoming's Budget
+The Truth about Medicaid and Wyoming's Budget Recent federal legislation would cover the entire cost of updating Wyoming's outdated Medicaid program.
 The American Rescue Plan, enacted in March, includes additional funding for states that update their Medicaid programs.
 Wyoming would become eligible to receive enough federal funds to extend Medicaid coverage to low-income residents without any additional spending by the state.
 Details: A \$54 million opportunity The funding would come in the form of an increase to the rate the federal government chips in for Medicaid expenditures.
 States that update their Medicaid programs pay a 90-10 cost split with the federal government.
-For Wyoming, our state portion would be about \$20 million a biennium.
+For Wyoming, our state portion would be about \$10 million a year.
 The estimated \$54 million in relief funding would come to Wyoming over the course of two years.
-It covers Wyoming's share of updating our Medicaid program, with an additional \$34 million going to the state general fund.\ \Source: "2021 Medicaid Expansion Update - Considering Incentives in the American Rescue Plan Act of 2021," Wyoming Department of Health; March 2021

-No additional spending by the state
+It covers Wyoming's share of updating our Medicaid program, with an additional \$34 million going to the state general fund.
+Source: "2021 Medicaid Expansion Update - Considering Incentives in the American Rescue Plan Act of 2021," Wyoming Department of Health; March 2021 No additional spending by the state